Experiences at the Nature Centre

 - No smoking on the site

-- Supervision is the responsibility of the teacher and parent helpers
+- Supervision is the responsibility of the teacher and parent chaperones

 The Nature Centre is perched atop Mission Hill at 250 Allan Brooks Way, Vernon, BC